Ivan Kozlovsky: Legacy

 In September 1993, the belt asteroid 4944 Kozlovskij was named in honor of Ivan Kozlovsky's career (M.P.C.
 22504); his famous rival Sergey Lemeshev received the same honor with asteroid 4561 Lemeshev upon his death in 1978.

+A charitable foundation with the aim of supporting Ukrainian opera, which was established in 1995 in Kyiv, bears the name of Ivan Kozlovsky.